-Fourth, the recipient and payer must be living separate and apart because of the breakdown of their marriage or common-law partnership.
+- The recipient and payer must be living separate and apart because of the breakdown of their marriage or common-law partnership.

-Fifth, the payment must be pursuant to a court order or a written agreement between the parties.
+- The payment must be pursuant to a court order or a written agreement between the parties.

-Exceptions to general rules
+Exception to the general rules

 • is paid pursuant to a court order and in conjunction with an existing obligation for periodic maintenance, whereby the payment represents the acceleration, or advance, of future support payable on a periodic basis, for the sole purpose of securing the funds to the recipient, or